 This chicken satay curry is made with low fat coconut milk rather than full fat, as we get a lot of creaminess from the peanut butter.
 If you only have full fat laying around, feel free to use that and maybe add a bit more lime juice to balance out the extra richness!

 I looove a chicken and kale recipe.
 Crispy baked kale is a superior side dish, when paired with most recipes, but I love it for this recipe in particular as it contrasts against the creamy peanut curry sauce.
-Plus it adds a crispy seaweed vibe to the recipe, which adds more fusion into this recipe.
+Plus it adds a crispy seaweed vibe to the recipe and topped with spring onion you get that perfect combination.

 Thanks to the coconut milk, this recipe happens to be a dairy free curry without sacrificing the creaminess.
 This recipe is also gluten-free!
 So if you’re a coeliac, you’re in luck – this recipe is perfect for you.